danmar/cppcheck/man/manual.md

     #endif

-To find all bugs the code must be preprocessed both with "-DC" and with "-DA -DB -DC".

-Cppcheck automatically determines what combinations of defines are necessary to analyze all the code.
-The example code above will by default automatically be preprocessed and analyzed multiple times.

-You can manually configure what combinations are checked with `-D`, `-U`, `--max-configs` and `--force`.

 The flag `-D` tells Cppcheck that a name is defined.
+There will be no Cppcheck analysis without this define.
-The flag `-U` will tell Cppcheck that a name is not defined.
+The flag `-U` tells Cppcheck that a name is not defined.
+There will be no Cppcheck analysis with this define.
 The flag `--force` and `--max-configs` is used to control how many combinations are checked.
 When `-D` is used, Cppcheck will only check 1 configuration unless these are used.

 Example:

-    cppcheck test.c => all bugs are found cppcheck -DA test.c => No bug is found (#error) cppcheck -DA -DC test.c => The first bug is found cppcheck -UA test.c => The last bug is found cppcheck --force -DA test.c => The two first bugs are found
+    cppcheck test.c => test all configurations => all bugs are found cppcheck -DA test.c => only test configuration "-DA" => No bug is found (#error) cppcheck -DA -DC test.c => only test configuration "-DA -DC" => The first bug is found cppcheck -UA test.c => The configuration "-DC" is tested => The last bug is found cppcheck --force -DA test.c => All configurations with "-DA" are tested => The two first bugs are found

 ## Include paths